yiyuezha/Characters_Recognition_CNN_Update/readme.md

 - Proposal: this folder contains the proposal of the project and all the source documents

 - IMG_2457.MOV: this is the video recording of the demo for the project.
-DUE TO FILE TO LARGE, CONTACT ME IF YOU WANT TO SEE IT
+DUE TO FILE TOO LARGE, CONTACT ME IF YOU WANT TO SEE IT

 - handwritten_recogination.pdf: this is the proposal presentation powerpoint in pdf form